gynzy/lit/README.md

 3. Install all packages using `npm ci`.
 4. Ensure the required patches are applied / have no conflict.
 5. Build all packages using `npm run build`.
-6. Publish the packages to the private npm repository: `npm publish`.
+6. Publish each package to the private npm repository.
 The `@gynzy`-scope ensures that the package is published to the private Gynzy repository.

+	 1. Go to each package folder

+		  1. `packages/lit`
+		  2. `packages/lit-element`
+		  3. `packages/lit-html`
+		  4. `packages/reactive-element`

+	 2. Run `npm publish` in each package folder to publish to the repository.